New Clark City Sports Hub: Future

 The BCDA announced its plans to construct additional sports facilities such as an indoor arena that can host indoor events such as basketball, as well as a lot reserved for outdoor sports such as shooting in a six-hectare area.
 It also announced plans to build other sports facilities for football, tennis, and cycling.

 BCDA president Vince Dizon stated that the sports complex will privatize its maintenance and operations right after the SEA Games.
 Dizon explained that they wanted to privatize it to make the complex being well taken care of unlike being a government-run that became deteriorated.
 To avoid becoming a "white elephant", they follow the success stories of other world-class sports facilities (such as Singapore Sports Hub in Singapore, Queen Elizabeth Olympic Park in London and Sydney Olympic Park in Sydney).
 They also planned to turn the complex into a multi-purpose, similar to what London and Sydney did after their hosting of Summer Olympic Games respectively.

 The sports complex will serve as the permanent home of the Filipino athletes and to be facilitated by the Philippine Sports Commission.

+In September 2025, the BCDA and the Philippine Tennis Association announced plans to build a tennis center spanning 10-hectares.

 Architecture and design

 Local architecture firm, Budji + Royal Architecture + Design, were commissioned by the Bases Conversion Development Authority to work on the New Clark City Sports Hub.
 The firm collaborated with American urban planner and engineering firm AECOM.
 Architect Royal Pineda and interior designer Budji Layug of Budji + Royal are involved in the sports complex project.
-The design of the complex was inspired from the parol, a Filipino Christmas lantern.
-Most structures within the complex has a dark gray lahar finish as nod to the nearby Mount Pinatubo, a volcano.
+The design of the complex was inspired by the parol, a Filipino Christmas lantern.
+Most structures within the complex have a dark gray lahar finish as a nod to the nearby Mount Pinatubo volcano.

 Surbana Jurong, a Singaporean firm, also did consultation work regarding the design of the facilities.
 The sports complex was modeled by the firm after the Singapore Sports Hub.